torressa/cspy/docs/getting_started.rst

 .. _PyPi: https://pypi.python.org/pypi/cspy

-Altenatively, you can clone the latest development version of `cspy` from the repository_:
+Alternatively, you can clone the latest development version of `cspy` from the repository_:

 .. code-block:: none